Becoming a Third-Party Seller on Target’s New Platform

 Since its February 2019 debut, Target’s selling strategy suggests a growing trend among larger businesses.

-Third-party sellers have already outstripped Amazon’s in-house sales, and it seems as though the success only spells good things for businesses of all sizes.
+Third-party sellers have already outstripped Amazon’s in-house sales.
+And it seems as though success only spells good things for businesses of all sizes.

 Image attribution: ibravery – stock.adobe.com